-Operating location - Do not operate this equipment under any of the following conditions: in explosive atmospheres, in wet locations, in inclement weather, with improper or unknown AC mains voltage, or if improperly fused.
+Operating Location Do not operate this equipment under any of the following conditions: explosive atmospheres, in wet locations, in inclement weather, improper or unknown AC mains voltage, or if improperly fused.
+Do not install near any heat source such as radiators, heat registers, stoves, or other apparatus (including amplifiers) that produce heat.
+Unplug this apparatus during lightning storms or when unused for long periods of time.

-Stay out of the box - To avoid personal injury or injury to others, do not remove the product covers or panels.
+Stay Out of the Box To avoid personal injury (or worse), do not remove the product covers or panels.
 Do not operate the product without the covers and panels properly installed.
+Only use accessories specified by the manufacturer.
+Clean only with a damp cloth.